ShimronAlakkal/ShimronAlakkal/README.md

             <p>
             <h3>[`Fraction`](https://github.com/Fraction-Technologies/) </h3>
             Founder and SWD at [`Fraction`](https://shimronalakkal.github.io/fraction_web).
-            Fraction is an free & open-source platform for stock/crypto market participants for taking profitable trades.
+            Fraction -- a free & open-source project -- is a platform for stock/crypto market participants for taking profitable trades.
 Primarily developed as a simple mobile app, [`Fraction app`](https://play.google.com/store/apps/details?id=com.shimronalakkal.fraction) allows you to analyse financial market data, keep a log of the trades taken, keep a transactions log, find pivot points and correct lot sizes, and learn about the stock market among other things.
             </p>
         </br>
     </details>